Design of Multiplierless Decimation Filters Using an Extended Search of Cyclotomic Polynomials

 IEEE Transactions on Circuits and Systems II: Express Briefs

 Laddomada, Massimiliano; Troncoso, D. E.; and Dolecek, G. Jovanovic, "Design of Multiplierless Decimation Filters Using an Extended Search of Cyclotomic Polynomials" (2011).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 157.